Tradeline: What is it, Process, On Credit Report, Types, Examples

 • Phone through the hotline number provided

-• Mail by downloading and completing the Annual Credit Report Request form, mailing it to the Annual Credit Report Request S
+• Mail by downloading and completing the Annual Credit Report Request form

-The credit report request also needs identity verification.
-The identity verification keeps the customer’s account and information secure.
-Here is the information neede
+The credit report request also needs identity verification to prevent identity theft and fraud.
+The identity verification keeps the customer's account and information secure from bank fraud and theft.
+Here are the information needed for verification:

 • Full Name